bogadrian/gatsby-final/src/posts/oct-2020/learn-react-list.md

 React is the most amazing library for building User Interfaces out there!

-It was conceived by Facebook and it is used by Facebook and some more huge tech companies.
+It was conceived by Facebook and it is used by Facebook and some more huge tech companies as Netflix, Uber, Airbnb even Amazon.

 I learned React!

 Well, I am not at the level Kent C Dodds or Dan Abramov are, but to be honest, React, day after day, has less and less secrets for me!

-I remember how it was hard to grasp the case use of life cycle methods compare to “useEffect” hook.
+I remember how it was hard to grasp the use case of life cycle methods compare to “useEffect” hook.

 I remember how it was hard to understand the rendering cycle in React.